 If you're finding it hard to distinguish your UCAS points from your course modules, we're here to help.
 We explain in simple terms exactly what's required of your teens, when their A level results are released, what your options are next and what to do if your kids haven't achieved the marks needed to get them into the university they wanted.

 Be aware that many students find the change between GCSE exams and A levels exams difficult.
-Kim Coupar, head of business and IT at a school in Boreham Wood, says, “It’s a big jump from GCSE to AS level and often students don’t do as well as they expected in because they haven’t realised what a big jump it is.
+Kim Coupar, head of business and IT at a school in Boreham Wood, says, "It's a big jump from GCSE to AS level and often students don't do as well as they expected, because they haven't realised what a big jump it is.

 "We sometimes put students in for an exam in January - because even though they've only been studying since September, it gives them a real shock - and if necessary they can retake the exam in June."

 What to expect on A level results day

 On results day, your teen would normally be able to collect their results from school.
 But they may be available to view online as well.
 Results are usually released from 6am on results day, but the school or teachers should inform students in advance from what time results will be available.